karl0sfandang0/ansible-3-client-demo/README.md

 If there's demand VirtualBox boxes can be added.

-Passwords for both root and vagrant user are "vagrant"
+Passwords for both root and vagrant user are "vagrant" Ansible Tower login is admin / vagrant

 **First:** Add the Ansible server and client boxes to vagrant:

-vagrant box add centos-7-client:vagrant-libvirt https://dl.dropboxusercontent.com/u/32750278/boxes/centos-7-server-ansible%3Avagrant-libvirt.box
+vagrant box add centos-7-server-anstower:vagrant-libvirt https://www.dropbox.com/s/o4l9ehniyoyz4ql/centos-7-server-anstower%3Avagrant-libvirt.box?dl=0

-vagrant box add centos-7-server-ansible:vagrant-libvirt https://dl.fedoraproject.org/pub/alt/purpleidea/vagrant/centos-7.2/centos-7.2.box
+vagrant box add centos-7-client:vagrant-libvirt https://dl.fedoraproject.org/pub/alt/purpleidea/vagrant/centos-7.2/centos-7.2.box

 _**Note:** These boxes are fairly heavyweight and could be replaced with lighter.._

 **Next:** Clone the Git repo to ~/vagrant and it should create 4 subdirs

-- ans
+- ansible-3-client-demo
 - client1
 - client2
 - client3

 **Start the Demo:**

-cd to ans and run ./ansibleup.sh
+cd to ansible-3-client-demoans and run ./ansibleup.sh

-This starts all 4 VMs in serial, copies a demo playbook to the ansible server (it still requires you to answer the yes prompt if you've got StrictHostChecking enabled in your /etc/ssh/ssh_config) so do that, and enter the password for the vagrant user of "vagrant".. then it spits out a list of the IPs of the Client machines.
+This starts all 4 VMs in serial, and copies a demo playbook to the ansible server (it still requires you to answer the yes prompt if you've got StrictHostChecking enabled in your /etc/ssh/ssh_config) so do that, and enter the password for the vagrant user of "vagrant".. then it spits out a list of the IPs of the Client machines.

 Copy the IPs to the clipboard and ssh to the Ansible VM using vagrant ssh in the ans folder.
-Then past the client IPs to the end of the
+Then paste the client IPs to the end of the
 \etc/ansible/hosts file.

 Do it like this to show how ansible can operate on subsets, or "groups"